mredig/Notes-to-Self/Linux Admin/KVM With Graphics Passthrough.md

 	1. edit your grub file (`nano -B /etc/default/grub`) to have the the `GRUB_CMDLINE_LINUX_DEFAULT` setting read `GRUB_CMDLINE_LINUX_DEFAULT="modprobe.blacklist=nouveau quiet splash intel_iommu=on"`
 		* this will both enable virtualization and disable loading NVidia drivers so that the video card is available to the VM later
 	1. save and exit
-	1. run `sudo update-grub`
+	1. run `update-grub`
 1. Reboot and confirm it's working:
 	* `dmesg | grep -i "Directed I/O"`
 	* should get a result similar to `[    0.754554] DMAR: Intel(R) Virtualization Technology for Directed I/O`
 	* ***If this is not working, there is no point in continuing.
 Either fix it or give it up!***
 1. Once that's confirmed, continue with the KVM and other utilities installation:
-	1. `sudo apt update && sudo apt upgrade`
+	1. `apt update && apt upgrade`
-	1. `sudo apt install qemu-kvm seabios qemu-utils cpu-checker hugepages ovmf`
+	1. `apt install qemu-kvm seabios qemu-utils cpu-checker hugepages ovmf`
 1. Set up passthrough:
 	1. Get a list of the PCI devices to passthrough:
 		1. `lspci | grep VGA`